jgonz73/We-ve-Got-the-Power/README.md

  dir = directory path to the folder the files are in

  4.) install.packages('package') on all libraries listed in the top of the .R file

+ 5.)
+Install the .csv file from Kaggle and put it in the same directory as the project. https://www.kaggle.com/chicago/chicago-energy-usage-2010

  Once there, you should be able to run the application by using the command runApp() in the console or the "Run App" button on the top right of RStudio.